kevinlin1/deques/README.md

 ### ArrayListDeque

 Finally, define a new class called `ArrayListDeque` that implements the `Deque` interface.

+1. In IntelliJ, open the `Deque` interface.
+1. Move your cursor to the name of the interface, `Deque`, on line 11.
+1. Use the key combination <kbd>Alt + Enter</kbd> to bring up the context actions.
+1. Select **Implement interface** and name your implementation `ArrayListDeque`.

 This class should maintain a single field:

 ```java
 private final ArrayList<T> list;